trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ## Solving cassandra inconsistencies

-By choosing the cassandra, it means denormalization is the common modeling pattern to be using.
+By choosing Cassandra, it means denormalization is the common modeling pattern to be using.
 You may see some data is duplicated among tables.
 Especially, with tables having close relationships.
 Some operations require multiple table writes, if there is any failure upon in the middle of an operation.
 It could bring an inconsistent state to the data.
 The consequence could be dirty reads, unexpected failing writes.